What To Expect As A Behavioral Health Technician

 Pros and Cons

-The benefits of becoming a behavioral health technician are that they will have access to mental health resources, work in an environment where they can safely discuss sensitive topics, and receive training on providing care for people.
+The benefits of becoming a behavioral wellness professional are that they will have access to mental wellness resources, work in an environment where they can safely discuss sensitive topics, and receive training on providing care for people.
 The downside is that the job is often very fast-paced, and there may not be as much opportunity for advancement.
-In addition, the pay is usually lower than other health technician positions.
+In addition, the pay is usually lower than other positions.

 Related Career Paths